rbcuenca/ros2turtlebot3/README.md

 This project was carried out at the Robotics Laboratory of INSPER, for the Computational Robotics course.
 I had the assistance of Lícia Sales, a skilled programmer and deep connoisseur of this framework.

-Contributors: Rogério and Lícia
+Contributors: Rogério Cuenca and [Lícia Sales](https://github.com/liciascl)

-A Escolha de utilizar

 Materials Used: